BNTFryingPan/ssbu-music-player/README.md

 # Current Features
 - Partial Twitch integration
-    - Currently can say in chat what you are currently listening to
+    - Currently can say in chat what you are currently listening to when a user does !song
     - See planned features for more
 - Can shuffle music from your default music directory (on windows C:/Users/\<user\>/Music)
 - Automatically sorts them into albums from which they are from, as well as an album that shows songs that are not in albums and an album that lists all songs
 - Has some fancy transparent Acrylic effects (that can be disabled if you want)
-- Volume normalization.
+- (Disabled for now because its buggy) Volume normalization.
 Got a loud song and a quiet song?
 The loud song will play quieter, and the quiet song will play louder (can be turned off)

 # Planned Features
 Checked off boxes are currntly being worked on